Everyone should prepare for the possibility of long-term care expenses later in life. But traditional long-term care insurance isn’t for everybody.

 This may be a good option if you’re already in the market for a life insurance policy or annuity contract and you want additional long-term care coverage.
 You need to make sure you understand the rider provisions and the benefit amounts if you elect to use a hybrid policy as an alternative to a traditional long-term care insurance policy.

 Short-term care insurance is similar to long-term care insurance.
 The main difference is how long the policy will provide coverage.
-You can think of the difference as similar to the difference between short-term disability and long-term disability insurance.
+You can think of the difference as similar to the difference between short-term and long-term disability insurance.

 Most short-term care insurance policies provide coverage for a year or less.
 They also begin paying benefits immediately when care is needed, compared with long-term care policies that may have a 90-day waiting period.